eco2116/Static-Analysis/README.txt

 -----get.py (2b)-----

 In this python script, I read source IP and port and destination IP and port from a file named inpartb.txt.
-This input file also contains a sample get message body, which is read in and used as the body of a new get message which is sent to the chosen destination.
+This input file also contains a sample get message body (from http://ssdeep.sourceforge.net/), which is read in and used as the body of a new get message which is sent to the chosen destination.
 The output from tcpdump is stored in the file in.txt.

 Example command:
 python get.py